JoanRBC/Foster-homes_New-York/README.md

 ## Sheets

 Main_Dashboard:
-*Final project dashboard, featuring the number of children for each criteria (including the indicated CPS reports), and the number of care days for each type of Foster Home/Facility.
+-Final project dashboard, featuring the number of children for each criteria (including the indicated CPS reports), and the number of care days for each type of Foster Home/Facility.
 Filters for every year between 1994-2017 as well as for all counties in New York are also available.

 Map(main):
 -Map for every County(aliases) in New York.